 Johnson's research reflects his lifelong passion for learning how to integrate people and their use of the land with native ecosystems and evolutionary processes.
 His core projects focus on biodiversity conservation and fire management in the context of climate change and urbanization.
 This includes landscape planning, simulation modeling, restoration experiments and assessments, prescribed fire, and historical vegetation reconstruction.
 The ecological context of these studies centers on Pacific Northwest oak savanna, upland prairie and wetland prairie, all imperiled ecosystems.
 Johnson also has ongoing research and practice centered on urban ecosystems, most recently as Steering Committee Chair for the UO's Sustainable Cities and Landscapes Hub.
 This work includes supporting ecological function and biodiversity in novel urban ecosystems, as well as the implications of the urban microbiome for human health.

-Johnson's teaching is substantially aligned with his research to explore the integration of ecology into landscape design, planning, and management, with an emphasis on linking innovative design with rigorous research.
-In addition to landscape design and planning studios, he teaches required courses for landscape architecture majors including Principles of Applied Ecology, and Landscape Research II.
-Other recent courses include Climate Change Planning and Design, and two intensive field courses, Reading the Landscape of Wild Oregon and Fire as a Tool for Landscape Design and Management.
-HARPER KEELER SENIOR INSTRUCTOR | DEPARTMENT OF LANDSCAPE ARCHITECTURE e-mail hkeeler@uoregon.edu office 229 Lawrence Hall MLA, University of Oregon, 2011 BLA, University of Oregon, 1995
+HARPER KEELER SENIOR INSTRUCTOR | DEPARTMENT OF LANDSCAPE ARCHITECTURE

+Email: hkeeler@uoregon.edu Office: 212 Lawrence Hall MLA, University of Oregon, 2011 BLA, University of Oregon, 1995 Director of the Urban Farm

 Keeler has been involved with the Urban Farm program since 1992.
 He began his teaching career as an adjunct instructor beginning in 2001 and has been directing the Urban Farm as a career instructor since 2008.
 In addition to running the farm, he serves on the Faculty Advisory Council of the UO's Food Studies program.

 Keeler earned his MLA in 2011 centering on experimental, place-based education within the pedagogy of Landscape Architecture.
 He was central to the creation of the Food for Lane County Grass Roots Garden Program beginning in 1996 and has extensive experience working with Urban Farm-related programs throughout our local agararian community.
 As an active board officer with the Willamette Farm and Food Coalition, he has more than 10 years of experience in the local nonprofit sector, working on issues related to food production, education, access, and equity.
 His professional practice has been centered around the work he did while with the Eugene-based design-build firm, Daichi Landscape.

-YEKANG KO ASSISTANT PROFESSOR | DEPARTMENT OF LANDSCAPE ARCHITECTURE e-mail yekangko@uoregon.edu phone 541-346-3863 office 213 Lawrence Hall Ph.D, Landscape Architecture & Environmental Planning, UC Berkeley, 2012 MA, Kyung Hee University, 2007 BS, Korea University, 2005
+YEKANG KO